Idukki district: Demographics

 According to the 2018 Statistics Report, Idukki district has a population of 1,093,156.
 The 2011 Census places it at 416th among the 640 districts of India.
 The district has a population density of 251 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was −1.93% due to emigration and low fertility rates.
 Idukki has a sex ratio of 1,006 females for every 1,000 males, and a literacy rate of 92.2 percent.
+4.69% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 13.12% and 5.03% of the population respectively.

 Malayalam and English are the two official administrative languages in the district.
 Around four-fifth of the people in Idukki district speak Malayalam as their mother tongue.
-The Taluks of Devikulam and Peerumedu have a considerable Tamil minority population, mostly made up of immigrant labourers in the tea gardens.
-However Malayalis are majority in both of these taluks as well.
-The aboriginal tribes in the district speak their own dialects such as Malavedan, Malaryan, Muthuvan, and Paliyan, which are closely related to the Malayalam.
+The Taluks of Devikulam and Peerumedu have a considerable Tamil minority population.
+However Malayalis are majority in these taluks as well.
+The aboriginal tribes in the district speak their own dialects such as Malavedan, Malaryan, Muthuvan, and Paliyan, which are closely related to the Malayalam and Tamil.

 Religion

-According to the 2011 census, Hindus make up 48.86% (541,854) of the population, with Christians at 43.42% (Syro-Malabar, Jacobite, Pentecostal and Malankara Orthodox) (481,507) and Muslims at 7.41% (82,206).
+According to the 2011 census, Hindus make up 48.86% (541,854) of the population, with Christians at 43.42% (481,507) and Muslims at 7.41% (82,206).